 Then by providing the court with the name and address of the other person responsible for the loan:

-To find out how your Chapter 7 bankruptcy affects your co-signer, check out this article on what happens to the co-signer of a car in bankruptcy in our Learning Center.
+This depends on what you decide to do about the debt.
+To find out how it works, check out this article on what happens to the co-signer of a car in bankruptcy in our Learning Center.